UWPCE-PythonCert/Py300/_sources/ABCs.rst.txt

 DARN! that didn't work -- of course, a string *is* Iterable.

 So you need to do it the other way around: check for a string.
-But there is not ABC for strings -- there is only one string object in Python, and it's unlikely that a third party lib will write an alternate implementation.
+But there is no ABC for strings -- there is only one string object in Python, and it's unlikely that a third party lib will write an alternate implementation.

 So you check for string explicitly: